top of page

 5. Journaling

 Journaling is a great way to release emotions and give your mind time to process what's going on in your life.
 It can help lower anxiety, increase feelings of gratitude, and clear your mind of overwhelming thoughts.
-Research revealed that writing therapy can help people with general well-being.
+Research revealed that writing therapy can help people with their general well-being.
 You don't have to go into great detail.
 Let your mind flow and write whatever comes to you.

 6. Meal Preparation